 Getting Started

 1. Obtain a Client ID and Client Secret for Authorization from the Bloom onboarding process.
-Your organization's slug is also needed, obtained during this process as well.
+An organizationSlug is also needed, and obtained during onboarding.

 1. Grab the correct GraphQL URL from What URL Should I be Using .
 Use this URL for all following GraphQL operations.

-2. Authorization is provided via the Client ID and Client Secret obtained in step 1 as a bearer token header.
-This step requires organization scoped authentication (see Enablement Services Authorization).
+2. Authentication is provided via the Client ID and Client Secret obtained in Step 1 as a bearer token header.
+This step requires Organization Scoped Authentication (see Enablement Services Authentication).

 Authorization: Bearer client_id:client_secret